-Once requirements are met for awarding aid, students will be emailed their financial aid award letter.
-Students will return the signed award letter accepting or declining the awards.
-Financial aid can be disbursed once the award letter is returned to the Financial Aid Office.
+Once requirements are met for awarding aid, students will be emailed to accept or decline their financial aid awards in Populi.
+Financial aid will only be disbursed once the awards are confirmed.
 First time, first year students will not receive loan proceeds until completing the first 30 days of the term.

-Award amounts may not exceed the students Cost of Attendance (COA).
+Award amounts may not exceed the students cost of attendance (COA).
 A school may substitute certain types of loans for the student's expected family contribution (EFC).
 Federal loans that may replace the EFC include unsubsidized Direct Loans and Direct Parent Loans for Undergraduate Students, (PLUS).